-shortauthor This is a standard biblatex field, but biblatex-chicago-notes makes considerably greater use of it than the standard styles.
+This is a standard biblatex field, but biblatex-chicago-notes makes considerably greater use of it than the standard styles.
 For the purposes of the Chicago style, the field provides the name to be used in the short form of a footnote.
-In the vast majority of cases, you don't need to specify it, because the biblatex system selects the author's last name from the author field and uses it in such a reference, and if there is no author it will search namea, editor, nameb, translator, and namec, in that order.
-(In the case of the non-standard names name[a-c], you will need to provide a sortkey if you aren't using Biber.
-Cf. \DeclareSortingScheme and \DeclareLabelname in section 4.4.1, below.)
-In an author-less article or review entry (entrysubtype magazine), where biblatex-chicago-notes will use the journaltitle as the author, or in author-less manual entries, where the organization will be so used, the style automatically provides the same substitution in the short note form, though you'll still need to help the alphabetization routines by providing a sortkey field in such cases (dyna:browser, gourmet:052006, lakeforester:pushcarts, nyt:trevorobit).
+In the vast majority of cases, you don't need to specify it, because the biblatex system selects the author's last name from the author field and uses it in such a reference, but in a few cases this default behavior won't work.
+In books without an author and listed under an editor, biblatex does the right thing and uses the surname of the editor in a short note (zukowsky:chicago), but if the work is listed under a compiler (or any of the non-standard names name[a-c]), you need to provide that person's name in shortauthor, and also remember to provide a sortkey to make sure the work will be alphabetized correctly in the bibliography.
+(The current version of biblatex will now automatically alphabetize by translator if that is the name given at the head of an entry.)
+You no longer, however, need to provide one in an author-less article or review entry (entrysubtype magazine), where you allow biblatex-chicago-notes to use the journaltitle as the author, nor in author-less manual entries, where the organization will be so used.
+The style now automatically provides the same substitution in the short note form, though you'll still need to help the alphabetization routines by providing a sortkey field in such cases (dyna:browser, gourmet:052006, lakeforester:pushcarts, nyt:trevorobit).

-As mentioned under editortype, the Manual (14.87) recommends against providing the identifying string (e.g., ed. or trans.) in the short note form, and biblatex-chicago-notes follows their recommendation.
+As mentioned under editortype, the Manual (17.41) recommends against providing the identifying string (e.g., ed. or trans.) in the short note form, and biblatex-chicago-notes follows their recommendation.
 If you need to provide these strings in such a citation, then you'll have to do so by hand in the short-author field, or in the shorteditor field, whichever you are using.